Stan Laurel: Personal life

 In 1935, Laurel married Virginia Ruth Rogers (known as Ruth).
-In 1937, he filed for divorce, confessing that he was not over his ex-wife Lois, but Lois decided against a reconciliation.
+In 1937, he filed for divorce, confessing that he was not over his former wife Lois, but Lois decided against a reconciliation.

 On New Year's Day 1938, Laurel married Vera Ivanova Shuvalova (known as Illeana); Ruth accused him of bigamy, but their divorce had been finalised a couple of days before his new marriage.
-The new marriage was very volatile, and Illeana accused him of trying to bury her alive in the back yard of their San Fernando Valley home.
+The new marriage was volatile, with Illeana accusing him of trying to bury her alive in the backyard of their San Fernando Valley home.
 He and Illeana separated in 1939 and divorced in 1940, with Illeana surrendering all claim to the Laurel surname on 1 February 1940 in exchange for $6,500.

 In 1941, Laurel remarried Virginia Ruth Rogers; they were divorced for the second time in early 1946.
 On 6 May 1946, he married Ida Kitaeva Raphael to whom he remained married until his death.

-In January 1965, Laurel underwent a series of X-rays for an infection on the roof of his mouth.